suharoy/suharoy/README.md

 ## 🔮 Philosophy

-I approach data *not just as numbers but as stories—patterns waiting to be understood, **signals waiting to be extracted.
-The financial markets, like life, are a blend of chaos and order, and I aim to make sense of them using **statistics, ML, and intuition*.
+I approach data not just as numbers but as stories—patterns waiting to be understood, signals waiting to be extracted.
+The financial markets, like life, are a blend of chaos and order, and I aim to make sense of them using statistics, ML, and intuition.

 ---